percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The media distributor **MUST** take note of the version received in an UnsupportedVersion message and use that version when attempting to re-establish a failed tunnel connection.
-Note that it is not necessary for the MDD to understand the newer version of the protocol to understand that the first message received is "UnsupportedVersion".
+Note that it is not necessary for the media distributor to understand the newer version of the protocol to understand that the first message received is "UnsupportedVersion".
 The media distributor can determine from the first two octets received what the version number is and that the message is "UnsupportedVersion".